The Anglican Liturgy follows the seasonal patterns of the church year.

 Services of Evensong are centred around readings from the Bible, singing the Psalms and the canticles Magnificat and Nunc Dimmitis.
 The language is approximately ‘Shakespearean’.
 The theology is much more penitential than Common Worship.

-When we have Evensong at R2C, it may need simply to be listened to (and enjoyed) as a cultural experience and joined in when it begins to feel less foreign.
+When we have Evensong, it may need simply to be listened to (and enjoyed) as a cultural experience and joined in when it begins to feel less foreign.

 This service is also part of our Online provision and as such is a very different experience, moving from communal worship, to private prayer.